pavannayakanti/amazon-elastic-kubernetes-service-course/docs/deploy.md

 **IMPORTANT**: Ensure that all resources are created in the `us-east-1` (N. Virginia) region

-If you came here from the [Amazon EKS course](https://learn.kodekloud.com/user/courses/aws-eks), this is lab step 3.
+this is lab step 3.

 1. Clone the Repository